rondlite/reaction-docs/website/versioned_docs/version-v1.1.0/admin-revisions.md

 Make changes to the product as you would normally.

-In the following example, we update the title of the product from `Basic Reaction Product` to `Reaction Product`.
+In the following example, we update the title of the product from `Basic Demand Product` to `Demand Product`.
 Notice that the `Publish Changes` button is now enabled (bright green).
 This indicates that there are changes to publish.

 Clicking the `Publish Changes` button will make all the changes made to the product visible to customers.